Subsetting

 Reduce records to create a smaller, representative subset of a relational database while maintaining referential integrity

-subsetting graph
+subsetting

-Reduce infrastructure and computational costs
+and computational costs

 Excessive data volumes can lead to high infrastructure and computation costs, which are unnecessary for test data in non-production environments.
 With subsetting capabilities, you can easily create smaller subsets of your data to reduce your costs.

-Manageable test data by testers and developers
+Manageable test data by

 Managing huge data volumes in non-production environments poses challenges for testers and developers.
 Smaller and thereby more manageable test data, significantly streamlining testing and development processes, ultimately optimizing the entire cycle in terms of time and resources.

-Faster test data setup and maintenance
+Simplify test data management for faster setup and maintenance

 Smaller data volumes facilitate faster and more straightforward setup and maintenance of non-production test environments.
 This is particularly relevant in complex IT landscapes and when frequent changes in data structures require regular updates and refreshes to ensure the representativeness of test data.